tajawal/code-challenge/QA_Backend.md

 The main objective of this assignment is measuring test engineering skills.

 ## Requirements and Output
-Navigate to https://tajawal.ae/en and automate one GET and one POST API from flights/hotels module In case of hotels module, token (value to be taken from the Network tab) should be added as request header parameter
+Navigate to https://tajawal.ae/en and automate one GET and one POST API from flights/hotels module.

+In case of hotels module, token (value to be taken from the Network tab) should be added as request header parameter

 Conditions: